#error #error-handling #multiple #tree #format-string #no-std

 Example: Custom Error Types

 Here’s a complex example that does not use the prelude but instead defines its own aliases.
-These error types have their static type information still present, enabling running recovery logic without having to rely on downcasts at run-time.
-The example also shows how such custom error types can still be used alongside the boxed error types (Stashables) with custom lifetimes.
+In the example, Error<CustomError> and ParserErrorStash don’t box their errors.
+Instead, they have all error type information present statically, which allows you to write recovery logic without having to rely on downcasts at run-time.
+The example also shows how such custom error types can still be used alongside the boxed error types (Stashable) with custom lifetimes.

 #[derive(thiserror::Error, Debug)]